linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/III - Valuation Inputs (Chapters 7-12).md

 c.
 Estimate the cost of equity for the company.

-2. Continuing problem 1, Boise Cascade also had debt outstanding of  $1.7 billion and a market value of equity of$ 1.5 billion; the corporate marginal tax rate was 36\%.
+2. Continuing problem 1, Boise Cascade also had debt outstanding of  \$1.7 billion and a market value of equity of\$ 1.5 billion; the corporate marginal tax rate was 36\%.

 a.
 Assuming that the current beta of 0.95 for the stock is a reasonable one, estimate the unlevered beta for the company.